Full List of Local Government Areas in Abuja FCT

 Geographically located in the centre of the country, AMAC is the administrative headquarters of the FCT and has an estimated population of 776,298 inhabitants (2006 census).

-Abuja Municipal is a well-urbanized area and has been divided into five phases for developmental efforts based on the 1979 Abuja Master Plan.
+Abuja Municipal is a well-urbanized area and has been divided into five phases for development efforts under the 1979 Abuja Master Plan.

 Abuja Municipal Area Council (AMAC) Leadership

 Abuja Municipal Area Council (AMAC) is headed by an elected chairman who oversees the activities of the local government area council.
 The current executive chairman of AMAC is Hon.
 Christopher Zakka Maikalangu.
-You can contact him or reach out to the council officials via email: [email protected].
+You can reach out to the council via email: [email protected].

-This position should not be confused with that of the FCT Minister who is appointed by the President of Nigeria and oversees the entirety of the Abuja Municipal Area Council (AMAC) and all area councils in Abuja, FCT.
+This position should not be confused with that of the FCT Minister, who is appointed by the President of Nigeria and oversees the entire Abuja Municipal Area Council (AMAC) and all area councils in Abuja, FCT.

 Abuja Municipal Area Council (AMAC) Wards